Diablo IV is still very addictive and offers something new for newcomers and veterans of the series.

 However, I noticed a few problems that have to do more with game design.
 One of them is the repetitive nature of the dungeon gameplay, which is supposed to be the core of Diablo IV.
 On one side, there were a few too many times during this early access and the previous Betas when I noticed a lot of reused dungeon layouts with almost copy-and-paste dungeon sections.

-Usually, it’s a corridor or a hallway and sometimes even a whole room even within the same dungeon that feels so jarring that it made me believe on many occasions that I must have taken a wrong turn; and gone back on the same map because of how similar the areas looked to the previous ones that I’ve just been into.
+Usually, it’s a corridor or a hallway and sometimes even a whole room within the same dungeon that feels so jarring that it made me believe on many occasions that I must have taken a wrong turn and gone back on the same map because of how similar the areas looked to the previous ones that I’ve just been into.

-Another thing that quickly grew old on me was how many dungeons had the exact same mechanic for unlocking the final boss room.
+Another thing that quickly grew old for me was how many dungeons had the same mechanic for unlocking the final boss room.
 This usually involves a blocked door that either requires two keys or two mechanisms or something on the opposite sides of the dungeons that you need to open in the first place.
 I don’t remember previous Diablo games literally gatekeeping bosses in this way, but Diablo IV seems to do it a bit too often.